知识库

 The Statistics tab of Site Audit provides users with additional useful reports about the pages crawled within their Site Audit project.
 The tab contains reports on the following metrics:

-With the buttons above the report, toggle the view between the List or Graph.
+With the buttons above the report, toggle the view between the Tile or Graph.

-The first bar graph, Pages Markup, shows how many of your pages have markups, including:
+The bar graph, Markup Types, shows how many of your pages have markups, including:

 • Schema.org (JSON-LD)